engagenie/policies/privacy-policy.md

 # Lapsly Privacy Policy

-_Last Modified: August 13, 2019 (changes to go into effect August 13, 2019)_
+_Last Modified: September 13, 2019 (changes to go into effect September 13, 2019)_

 Lapsly is designed for use in schools, and we are committed to the highest standards of protection for student data and personally identifiable information (“PII”) at all times.
 In addition to this Privacy Policy, we also comply with the Family Educational Rights and Privacy Act (“FERPA”), and the Children’s Online Privacy Protection Act ("COPPA"), and applicable state laws.